 The students at Eastern have access to staff members for student support.
-They will also be allocated a Course advisor who they will be introduced to and who will be contactable by email and can assist with anything relating to their course of study.
-Local churches and other organisations will have support that the student may access.
+They will also be allocated a Course advisor/co-ordinator who will be contactable by email and can assist with anything relating to their course of study.
+Local churches and other organisations will have support programs that the student may access.
 These can be found by searching the internet for the type of assistance required.
 Course advisors may also be able to advise students on support groups in the area.